tarunv09/Keystroke-logger/README.md

 A keystroke logger (also known as keylogger) is software that tracks or logs the keys when struck on the keyboard.
 The main purpose is to log everything that is typed on a keyboard and store it in text files for later assessment.

 ## DISCLAIMER:
-I built this project to learn and improve something that I was curious about back in my sophomore days.
-I don't promote this or similar softwares to be used in any malicious manner or for illegitimate purposes.
+I built this project to improve and learn about something that I was curious back in my sophomore days.
+I do not promote this or similar softwares to be used in any malicious manner or for illegitimate purposes.

 ### Keylogger comprises of three main components:
 1. Log: A log is the automatically produced and time-stamped documentation of events relevant to a particular system.